symfony/symfony-docs/frontend/encore/simple-example.rst

 and one main JavaScript file.
 In lots of modern JavaScript applications, it's common to have one "entry" for each important section (homepage, blog, store, etc.)

-In those application, it's better to just add JavaScript entries in the Webpack configuration file and import the CSS files from the JavaScript entries, as shown above:
+In those applications, it's better to just add JavaScript entries in the Webpack configuration file and import the CSS files from the JavaScript entries, as shown above: